arun-gupta/mistral-playground/README.md

 ## 🎥 Demo Video Script

-1. **Introduction (0-10s)**: "Welcome to Mistral Playground - your comprehensive tool for exploring and fine-tuning prompts across Mistral's open models."
+1. **Introduction (0-10s)**: "Welcome to Mistral Playground & Model Explorer - your comprehensive tool for exploring and experimenting with Mistral's open models."

 2. **Basic Playground (10-30s)**: "Start by comparing responses from different Mistral models.
 Adjust parameters like temperature and max tokens in real-time."

 3. **Advanced Features (30-50s)**: "Upload documents for RAG-powered responses, or use Codestral for specialized code tasks with inline diff views."

-4. **Prompt Management (50-70s)**: "Save your favorite prompt configurations and share them with your team."
+4. **Model Management (50-70s)**: "Download, load, and manage different models with real-time status tracking."

-5. **Performance Insights (70-90s)**: "Monitor token usage and latency to optimize your prompts for production use."
+5. **Performance Insights (70-90s)**: "Monitor token usage and latency to understand model performance."

 ## 🧠 Development Notes